 Yes, there is.
 By understanding, or working with someone who understands, how the financial aid formulas work, you may be able to reposition your income and/or assets in such a way as to reduce your Expected Family Contribution, thereby making you eligible for more financial aid.

+To answer that you need to first look at where not to put money.
+If a family has any hope of qualifying for financial aid, the biggest mistake parents can make is to have money in the student’s name.
+The aid formulas require a greater percentage of the student’s assets to go towards college costs.
+Custodial accounts and trust funds, for example, are considered student assets by the aid formulas.
 To maximize financial aid eligibility, you want to have money put aside in assets that are sheltered from the financial aid formulas.
 A Roth IRA, for example, is not included as an asset in the federal formulas.
 It allows for penalty-free withdrawal of your principal for education without affecting your aid eligibility.

 Sophomore year of high school is when you need to finalize planning for financial aid.
 What families don’t realize is that even though they fill out the financial aid applications during senior year, they are actually using tax information going back to the student’s sophomore year.
 So if your child is a junior in high school, the financial aid process has already begun.
 When your child is a sophomore you still have time to change some of the variables that impact the financial aid formulas.